chase-moskal/chase-moskal/README.md

 # https://chasemoskal.com/

 born 1992. life-long coder. senior. architect.
-warlock energy. alchemy.
-actually, unhinged buildercore maniac.

-deep in monk mode. life dedicated to the craft.
+deep in monk mode. dedicated to the craft.
-care about nothing else.
-doing *nothing* else.
+warlock. alchemist.. no, actually.. "unhinged buildercore maniac".

-darkness for silence. silence for focus.
+darkness for the silence. silence for the focus.
 build until i'm hungry. eat until i'm not.
 build until i'm tired. sleep until i'm not.

-blackout curtains. wake at noon. coffee at one.
+blackout curtains. coffee at noon.
 did i build it right? or was it the right thing to build?
 failed again? skill issue. deadwood to burn.